SongsSearcher/SongsSearcher.github.io/README.md

 🎵 Search by song, artist, or album.

-🔍 Find album art, preview songs, and iTunes® links.
+🔍 Quickly grab album art, preview songs, and more.

 <img src="screenshot.png">

-## How to use
+## ❓ How to use

-Enter the name of a song, artist, or album
+Enter the name of a song, artist, or album.

-Choose the size of album art to display and how many results (maximum 200) to display
+Choose the size of album art and how many results (maximum 200) to display.

-View data on the top results in the country of your choice
+Get data on the top results in the country of your choice.

+Click on the album art to get the highest quality available album art (up to 3000x3000px).

-View song, artist, and album names with links to all three on iTunes®
+View song, artist, and album names with links to all three on iTunes®.

-View more track info, including cost in local currency, and listen to a preview of the song
+View more track info, including cost in local currency, release date, and length.

-Click on the album art to get the highest quality available album art (up to 3000x3000px)
+Listen to a preview of the songs.

-## Options / Features
+## ⚙ Options / Features

 - Night mode